-Open Streets ICT is a FREE community-building event that closes a usually iconic busy street in Wichita to traffic and opens it for biking, walking, running, dancing, yoga, and more!
+Open Streets ICT is a FREE community-building event that closes an iconic, usually busy street in Wichita to traffic and opens it for biking, walking, running, dancing, yoga, and more!
 All Wichitans are invited to join in on the fun by engaging with the surrounding local businesses, restaurants, street vendors, as well as the the major activity hubs situated every mile along the route.

 To promote healthy active living through a free event opening the city’s largest streets for individuals of all physical levels to walk, bike, roll and discover active transportation.

 We envision a safe, fun space to be used as a pathway to learn how to incorporate biking, walking, physical activity and active transportation choices into the everyday lives of individuals.